getsolus/help-center-docs/packaging/package.yml/en.md

-## Package.yml
+# Package.yml

+All packages consist of a single build file, which provides all of the required metadata for the package manager, plus the build steps involved to produce a package.
+This follows the YAML specification.

 ### Format

-All packages consist of a single build file, which provides all of the required metadata for the package manager, plus the build steps involved to produce a package.
-This follows the YAML specification, thus all `package.yml` files **must** be valid YAML.
+All `package.yml` files **must** be valid YAML.

 As can be seen in the example below, the file is organised into a key-&gt;value hierarchy.
 Some values may be required to be in a list format, whereas most are simple strings.
 The build step sections are all considered optional, however if you do not perform *any* steps, then no package is generated.
 Each of these keys contains content that will be placed within a script and executed within a controlled environment to perform the package build.
 To all intents and purposes, they are bash scripts